Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: Kepler-56: Proof of Concept (Outer and Inner Companions)

 \section{Kepler-56: Proof of Concept (Outer and Inner Companions)}

 Kepler-56 is a $1.32\,M_\odot$ red giant branch star, hosting three known planets \citep[e.g.][]{huber+13, otorB+16,Lissauer+11,hadden+14}.
 These planets feature a significant hierarchical structure---the semi-major axes of the three planets are $0.103$, $0.165$ and $2.16$ au, with masses of $0.07\,M_{J}$ and $0.57\,M_{J}$ for the inner planets, respectively.
 The inner two planets exhibit large obliquity with respect to the star's spin axis \citep{huber+13}.
 The outer planet is non-transiting, with an $M\sin i$ value of $5.61\,M_{J}$ \citep[e.g.][]{otorB+16}.
 The two inner planets have small eccentricities ($<0.05$), indicating that EKL excitations from Kepler-56d are not destabilizing this system, but can result in the large spin-orbit misalignment \citep{Li+14Kepler}.
-Indeed, applying the criterion defined in \citet{Denham+19}, we find that the critical eccentricity of Kepler-56 d above which we expect large eccentricity fluctuation of these planets is $\sim 0.83$.
+The outer planet has eccentricity of $\sim 0.2$ \citep[][]{otorB+16}.
+Indeed, applying the criterion defined in \citet{Denham+19}, we find that the critical eccentricity of Kepler-56 d above which we expect large eccentricity fluctuation of these planets is $\sim 0.83${, much larger than its reported eccentricity}.

 Using Eq.~(\ref{eq:InnerGRCrit}), we can constrain a hypothetical Earth-radius planet in Kepler-56 to lie at less than $\lsim 0.07$~au, depending on this planet's initial eccentricity.
-However, we find that a Mercury-radius planet with sufficient eccentricity can remain GR dominated at orbits wider than $0.08$~au\footnote{We note that the stability limits uses Eq.~(\ref{eq:approx}), which is valid when $a_1/a_2<0.9$, which on face-value limits the extent of the use of the equation.} but probably cannot be wider than $0.088$~au, which represents about $5$ mutual Hill radii from Kepler-56b \citep[the spacing that can yield stability against planet-planet scattering][]{Chatterjee+08}.
+However, we find that a Mercury-radius planet with sufficient eccentricity can remain GR dominated at orbits wider than $0.08$~au\footnote{We note that the stability limits uses Eq.~(\ref{eq:approx}), which is valid when $a_1/a_2<0.9$, which {somewhat} limits the extent of the use of the equation.} but probably cannot be wider than $0.088$~au, which represents about $5$ mutual Hill radii from Kepler-56 b \citep[the spacing that can yield stability against planet-planet scattering][]{Chatterjee+08}.
 From Eq.~(\ref{eq:det}) we see that, such a planet could transit and remain undetected at orbits comparable to its Roche limit with the host star.